gi-no/blog_mean_stack/article3.en.md

 [f:id:paiza:20140712194904j:plain]( by Yoshioka Tsuneo ([twitter:@yoshiokatsuneo]))

-MEAN stack(*) is a all-in-one JavaScript based web service development environment supporting front-end, back-end, and database development.
-A MEAN stack environment, AngularJS Full-Stack generator, provides the best practice to develop clean software in a timely manner.
+MEAN stack(*) is an all-in-one JavaScript based web service development environment supporting front-end, back-end, and database development.
+A MEAN stack environment, AngularJS Full-Stack generator, provides the best practice to develop clean software quickly.
 (*) MEAN stack packs MongoDB, Express, AngularJS, and Node.js.

 In the first article, I introduced how to install the MEAN stack.
 In the second article, I introduced how to build Twitter-like web service.

-In this article, as a example of more practical web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
+In this article, as an example of more practical web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
 It can be applied for features like Blog or SNS comments where users can comment, discuss, or communicate each other.

 In the second article (Twitter-like service), we build a service with one page.
-In this QA service, we build multilpe pages using generator, input validation using validator.
+In this QA service, we will build multiple pages using generator, input validations using validators.

 The QA service has the following features:

 * Listing questions
 * Create, edit, or delete questions
 * Create, edit, or delete answers for each question
-* Create, edit, or delete comments for each question or answer.
+* Create, edit, or delete comments on each question or answer.
 * Tags for each question
 * Markdown editing
 * Searching questions, answers, or comments.